-The EU-IPFF is also grateful to Boehringer Ingelheim International GmbH and F. Hoffmann-La Roche LTD who have financially supported the development of this Benchmarking Report.
+The EU-IPFF is also grateful to Boehringer Ingelheim International GmbH, F. Hoffmann-La Roche LTD and Galapagos NV who have financially supported the development of this Benchmarking Report, which was coordinated by Weber Shandwick.

 Limitations

 For the purpose of this Benchmarking Report: